-Student enrollment held relatively steady this school year at 1,545.
-The reason for this steady enrollment is due in part to the construction of a new casino, hotel and other businesses on the St. Regis Mohawk Reservation.
-Also, a revitalization of agriculture in the area is increasing our population in the local townships of the district.
+Student enrollment declined this school year at 1,459.
+The reason for this decline in enrollment is due in part to the new immunization laws that were passed.
+Many students chose to home school or go to school in Canada rather than get the required immunizations that had previously been exempt due to religious beliefs.
 Enrollment projections based on data from an FEH BOCES study confirm continued steady enrollment for several years to come.

 The voters approved a \$26.5M capital project in May 2019.
-The project is currently in the design phase and is projected to be sent to New York State for approval prior to fall 2019.
-The project is expected to begin in April 2020 and be completed in September 2021.
+The project was approved on June 2, 2020 by New York State and bids are scheduled to be opened fall 2020.
+The project is expected to begin in April 2021 and be completed in September 2022.
 The project will complete the renovations that were started in the 2009 and 2013 capital projects.
 The work includes renovations to the high school and middle school.
-Funding for the project will include approximately \$13M in bonds and \$13.5M in Native American Building Aid.
+Funding for the project will included approximately \$13M in bonds and \$13.5M in Native American Building Aid.